-This report estimates the impact of the Coronavirus response funds using high-frequency data sources.1 The report does not fully reflect the impact of the American Rescue Plan Act of 2021 (ARP), which was signed into law in March 2021.
-The analysis indicates that the response funds have had a positive impact on the growth of real gross domestic product (GDP) and on employment in the months since the passage of the CARES Act, but that the pandemic continued to weigh on the recovery through mid-April of 2021.
-Early data from March, however, suggest a strong rebound in consumer spending as well as increases in measures of consumer and business optimism about the economy.
+This report estimates the impact of the Coronavirus response funds using high-frequency data sources.
+The analysis indicates that the response funds have had a positive impact on the growth of real gross domestic product (GDP) and on employment in the months since the passage of the CARES Act, but that the pandemic continued to weigh on the recovery through March of 2021.
+Since the passage of the American Rescue Plan Act of 2021 (ARP), which was signed into law in March 2021, many prominent macroeconomic indicators suggest a strong rebound in consumer spending as well as increases in consumer and business optimism about the economy.
+Steadily falling claims for unemployment insurance, rising wages, and a successful vaccination rollout have all contributed to an expedited economic recovery.
+As of 2021:Q2, real GDP has now recovered and passed its pre-pandemic level from 2019:Q4.